keyaura3/League-Of-Legends-Analysis/README.md

 The switch from a classification approach to a regression model aligns better with the data structure and provides a more nuanced understanding of the relationship between early-game features and mid-game performance.
 The final model’s high R² and low RMSE demonstrate a marked improvement in predictive accuracy over the baseline model.

 ## Fairness Analysis

+### Groups
+- **Group X:** Players grouped by their positions (e.g., Top Lane, Jungle, Mid Lane, Bot Lane, Support).
+- **Group Y:** Predicted performance (`goldat25`) based on early-game metrics.

+### Evaluation Metric
+The evaluation metric used is the **Root Mean Squared Error (RMSE)** for each position.
+RMSE measures the average difference between predicted and actual values, making it a robust metric for assessing the accuracy of the regression model across different groups.

+### Hypotheses
+- **Null Hypothesis (H₀):** The model's RMSE is consistent across all player positions, indicating no evidence of unfairness.
+- **Alternative Hypothesis (H₁):** The model's RMSE varies significantly across player positions, suggesting potential unfairness.

+### Test Statistic
+The test statistic is the difference between the maximum and minimum RMSE across positions.
+This statistic quantifies the variation in prediction accuracy among different groups.

+### Significance Level
+The significance level (α) is set at **0.05**, which means we will reject the null hypothesis if the p-value is less than 0.05.

+### Methodology
+1. **Observed Difference:** Compute the observed difference in RMSE across positions using the actual position labels.
+2. **Permutation Test:** Randomly shuffle the `position` column 10,000 times to generate a null distribution of the test statistic.
+For each permutation:
+   - Compute the RMSE for each position based on the shuffled data.
+   - Calculate the difference between the maximum and minimum RMSE across positions.
+3. **P-value:** Calculate the proportion of permutation differences greater than or equal to the observed difference.

+### Results
+- **Observed Difference:** The observed difference in RMSE across positions (calculated from the original data).
+- **P-value:** The proportion of permutations with a test statistic greater than or equal to the observed difference.

+#### Conclusion
+- **P-value:** The resulting p-value was **0.842**.
+  - p-value > 0.05: *We fail to reject the null hypothesis and conclude that there is  no evidence of unfairness across positions.*
+This analysis evaluates whether the model's predictive accuracy is consistent across all player positions, ensuring fairness in its application.
+A low p-value would indicate potential biases, while a high p-value suggests no significant evidence of unfairness.

+<iframe src="graphs/fairness2.html" width="800" height="600" frameborder="0"></iframe>